 Breast augmentation is the most popular cosmetic procedure in the US, but there are many reasons why women may choose, or require, to have their implants removed.
-At Pacific Center Plastic Surgery, our doctors specialize in breast implant revision procedures.
+There are many reasons why someone may want their implants removed, and at Pacific Center Plastic Surgery, our doctors specialize in breast implant revision procedures.

 Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA ALCL) is another form of breast implant illness requiring removal.
 Symptoms typically occur 3-14 years after implant placement and may include fluid buildup, pain, swelling, and lumps in and around the breasts.

 Breast implant removal can be done in a few different ways.
-The doctor will make recommendations on the method that best suits your situation.
+Our doctors will make recommendations on the method that best suits your situation.

 The removal of the entire breast capsule scar from around the breast implant.
 It includes the removal of the front and back wall of the implant capsule, therefore meaning the total capsule is removed.

 The removal of only part of the breast implant capsule.
 Typically, the anterior portion of the breast capsule is removed and the back wall is left untouched to minimize the risk of complications.